vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 ![](/assets/images/regression/residuals_demo.png){: .align-center}

 According to the Central Limit Theorem if the number of observations is large enough - the residuals have [normal distribution]({{ site.baseurl }}{% link _posts/2019-07-28-normal-ditribution.md %}) with the mean value of 0.
 This basically means that for a modeled relationship between two or more variables the observed variation is mainly clustered around the estimated values.
 Since normal distribution is also called Gaussian distribution, the distribution of residuals around estimated values is called Gaussian noise.

-## Other assumptions

-Apart from the linear nature of relationship between predictors and the output the linear regression estimation relies on a number of other assumptions:

-* Absence of perfect multicollinearity among predictors - that is that none of the predictors can be expressed as a copy or a linear combination of other predictors.
-* Independence of errors - absence of correlation among errors in different output values.
-* Normal distribution of the error term with the mean value of 0.
-* Homoscedasticity - constant variance of error regardless of the values of independent variables.

-If not all of the assumptions satisfied then the model might not have some of the required variables which explain the bahaviour of errors, or instead might have redundant variables causing multicolinearity.

 ## Matrix notation